ablomm/ablomm-cpu/README.md

 # Assembler

-The assembler has quite a bit of featues inspired from high level languages such as C. By far the most advanced part of this project is the assembler, as I am a software guy more than a hardware one.
+The assembler has quite a bit of features inspired from high level languages such as C. By far the most advanced part of this project is the assembler, as I am a software guy more than a hardware one.

 ## Key Features